richthibault/richthibault.github.io/_posts/2019-12-6-Panic-Button-with-AWS-IoT-Lambda-Twilio-WhatsApp.md

 Click “Get Started with AWS IoT 1-Click” to begin.
 The following page will have links to install the "AWS IoT 1-Click” app, so install that first on your iOS or Android device.
 From there, follow the instructions in the app to get the device onto your Wifi network.

 Then go back to the AWS Console and click “Claim Devices.”
 I couldn’t find a device ID on the device itself, but checking the Order Details page on Amazon, I found a Serial Number.
-It’s 16 characters and probably starts with G030.
+It’s 16 characters and starts with G030.
 I copied and pasted that in as the claim code, clicked “Claim,” and then the button was tied to my AWS account.
 So far so good.

 If you only want to send an SMS, you are almost done - create a project from the IoT 1-Click page, and give it a name and description.
 Then click “Start” under Device Templates.
 Click “All button types,” enter a Device Template Name, and choose Send SMS.
 Enter your phone number and the SMS text, then Create Project.
 (You can also choose to Send Email if you prefer.)
 Then click “Create Placements,” enter a Placement Name, and select your registered device.
 Click “Create Replacement” and you should be all set.